 5. Synthetic shampoo colors

-Most mass-market simple shampoos and conditioners use synthetic color to "look" nice.
+Most mass-market simple shampoos and conditioners use synthetic colors to "look" nice.
 These colors are usually made from petroleum or coal tar and can be associated with undesired health effects.
 The synthetic color will usually appear on labels as FD&C or D&C combined with a number.

 - Promotive Effect of Topical Ketoconazole, Minoxidil, and Minoxidil with Tretinoin on Hair Growth in Male Mice